Daniel J. Frey

 The narrative is no longer in control of the invisible corrupt.

-We are witness to a transition in history, just like the time of the invention of the Moveable type.
+We are witnesses to a transition in history, just like the time of the invention of movable type.

 Our world is changing.